evajunkova/english-for-designers/00-composition/comp.md

 - Inside the rectangle are four circles = three circles are on the left side and one on the right side (between three circles is one circle with black color)
 - The last circle is on the right side, but outside the rectangle

 HERE WE GO! :)

 STEP ONE:
-Draw thin rectangle about 45 degrees.
+Draw a thin rectangle that has an inclination of 45 degrees.

 STEP TWO:
 Draw four circles inside the rectangle.
 Three circles on the left side and one circle on the right side.
+The spacing between circles on the left side is about 0,5 cm.

 STEP THREE:
 Color black the middle circle on the left side of the rectangle.

 STEP FOUR:
-Draw the last circle on the right, but outside the rectangle.
+Draw the last circle on the right side, but outside the rectangle.

 IT SHOULD LOOK LIKE THIS!